Azure/azure-sdk-for-js/sdk/servicebus/service-bus/README.md

 Service Bus Namespace, of which multiple can exist and on which actual message transmission takes place, the namespace often serving as an application container:

-- [Queue][queue_concept]: Allows for sending and receiving of messages.
+- [Queue][queue_concept]: Allows for sending and receiving messages.
 Often used for point-to-point communication.
 - [Topic][topic_concept]: As opposed to Queues, Topics are better suited to publish/subscribe scenarios.
 A topic can be sent to, but requires a subscription, of which there can be multiple in parallel, to consume from.
 - [Subscription][subscription_concept]: The mechanism to consume from a Topic.
 Each subscription is independent, and receives a copy of each message sent to the topic.
 Rules and Filters can be used to tailor which messages are received by a specific subscription.